-Yet they lie.
+Yet many lie.

-Yet they play head games.
+Yet many play head games.

 The ones who REALLY think they’re “better” than others because they have money and an able-body?
 Or because they are married or thin or whatever.
-I find it so…gross.
+I find it so…baffling.
 Sorry I’m trying not to be judge-y,…not judging them back is still a work in progress.

 I’ve had to live in that world my WHOLE life and hated it.
 I had women snicker behind my back at parties for not being married.
 I’ve been shamed for not having kids.
 I’ve been pitied because I support myself.